WFP-Doobelepers/wangshengfp.org/content/faq/faruzan.md

 ![artifact](/faq/faruzan/wep4.png)
 **Other ER weapons**
-- They can be used if all the options above are not available.
+- They can be used if all the options above are not availnpm install -g npmable.

 **Offensive options**
 - Only use them if you have Faruzan at Constellation 6, where her ER requirements are much more acceptable.
 All of them are pretty similar in strength therefore any option will do.